LilianSeon/demo-algolia/README.md

 - [Here](https://github.com/LilianSeon/demo-algolia/tree/master/demo) you can find the **advanced** version of the Algolia demonstration.

+- [Here](https://github.com/LilianSeon/demo-algolia/tree/master/demo3) you can find the **based on BirchBox** version of the Algolia demonstration.

 ## Contact

 If you need more information or API keys do not hesitate to constact me by email at lilian.seon@orange.com